Skip to content

 2. Choose this attachment in the Input data custom property.

-RapiseLauncher will run the test set same number of times as data rows in the input file.
-Every column name will become a global parameter passed to a test case.
+RapiseLauncher will run the test set the same number of times as there are data rows in the input file.
+Every column name will become a global parameter passed to the test case.

 Note

-Besides attachments there is an option to use a file stored in the same Git repository as the testing framework.
+Besides attachments, there is an option to use a file stored in the same Git repository as the testing framework.
 You may type a path to it in the Input data custom property.
-The path should contain %GITROOT% placeholder, e.g.:
+The path should contain the %GITROOT% placeholder, for example:

 %GITROOT%\Data\Logins.xlsx